 Jewel grew up playing tennis, eventually playing at the Division I level.
 She left tennis to commit to her studies.
 When Argentine Tango found her in 2006, she found a place for her inner drive to run wild.

 Jewel started taking classes at Siempre when she moved to Ottawa in 2015.
 She began teaching in 2016, working intensively with Francis Caron in both tango and the Alexander Technique.
-Her teaching revolves around helping you find an ease of movement leaves you free to perceive your partner, the music, and your emotions.
+Her teaching revolves around helping you find an ease of movement that leaves you free to perceive your partner, the music, and your emotions.

 As a dancer, Jewel is known for her musicality and playful attitude.
 She gladly dances both roles.
 She is an eclectic DJ who can staunchly traditional or “go rogue” with nuevo selections, depending on the event.
 She is always looking for opporutnities to host guest teachers, and organised five guest teacher visits in 2019 alone.